CompassLabs/docs/docs/1_intro.md

 ___
 ## Protocol integrations
-Dojo currently integrates with **UniswapV3** on Ethereum.
+Dojo currently integrates with **UniswapV3** on **Ethereum**.
 We are planning on adding BalancerV2 protocol and the Polygon chain next!
 If you want your chain or protocol to be integrated with Dojo, reach out!